swiftlang/swift-evolution/proposals/0289-result-builders.md

 A result builder type can also be used as an attribute on a parameter of function type, including on parameters of protocol requirements.
 A result builder attribute used in this way causes the result builder transform to be applied to the body of any explicit closures that are passed as the corresponding argument, unless the closure contains a `return` statement.
 This is considered part of the interface of the function and can affect source compatibility, although it does not affect its ABI.

-### Function-building methods
+### Result-building methods

-To be useful as a result builder, the result builder type must provide a sufficient subset of the function-building methods.
+To be useful as a result builder, the result builder type must provide a sufficient subset of the result-building methods.
 The protocol between the compiler's generated code and the result builder type is intended to be *ad hoc* and arbitrarily extensible in the future.

-Function-building methods are `static` methods that can be called on the result builder type.
-Calls to function-building methods are type-checked as if a programmer had written `BuilderType.<methodName>(<arguments>)`, where the arguments (including labels) are as described below; therefore, all the ordinary overload resolution rules apply.
+Result-building methods are `static` methods that can be called on the result builder type.
+Calls to result-building methods are type-checked as if a programmer had written `BuilderType.<methodName>(<arguments>)`, where the arguments (including labels) are as described below; therefore, all the ordinary overload resolution rules apply.
 However, in some cases the result builder transform changes its behavior based on whether a result builder type declares a certain method at all; it is important to note that this is a weaker check, and it may be satisfied by a method that cannot in fact ever be successfully called on the given builder type.

 This is a quick reference for the function-builder methods currently proposed.
 The typing here is subtle, as it often is in macro-like features.
-In the following descriptions, `Expression` stands for any type that is acceptable for an expression-statement to have (that is, a raw partial result), `Component` stands for any type that is acceptable for a partial or combined result to have, and `Return` stands for any type that is acceptable to be ultimately returned by the transformed function.
+In the following descriptions, `Expression` stands for any type that is acceptable for an expression-statement to have (that is, a raw partial result), `Component` stands for any type that is acceptable for a partial or combined result to have, and `FinalResult` stands for any type that is acceptable to be ultimately returned by the transformed function.

 * `buildBlock(_ components: Component...) -> Component` is used to build combined results for statement blocks.
 It is required to be a static method in every result builder.